hoarder-app/hoarder/docs/docs/07-Development/01-setup.md

 ## Docker Dev Env

-If the manual setup is too much hassle for you.
-You can use a docker based dev environment by running `docker compose -f docker/docker-compose.dev.yml up` in the root of the repo.
-This setup wasn't super reliable for me though.
+If the manual setup is too much hassle for you, you can use a docker based dev environment instead by following the instructions:

+- Clone the repo and navigate to the root of the repo.
+- Run `cp /docker/.env.sample /docker/.env`
+- Make the necessary changes to the .env file (setting the DOCKER_DATA_DIR, NEXTAUTH_SECRET, and MEILI_MASTER_KEY)
+- Run `docker compose -f docker/docker-compose.dev.yml up --build` in the root of the repo.

+### Notes
+- The inital set up takes a while, do not be concerned for very long build times.
+- The application is ready to work when the web-1 container says "Ready" on the next.js block